Jazz Chisholm Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 15th in MLB with a collective 8.9 strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 14th in the league.

-- The Phillies have the 25th-ranked team ERA across all MLB pitching staffs (5.40).
+- The Phillies have the 27th-ranked team ERA among all league pitching staffs (5.65).

-- Phillies pitchers combine to give up 12 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- Phillies pitchers combine to rank 16th in baseball in home runs allowed (14 total, 1.3 per game).

-- The Phillies will look to Nola (0-1) in his third start of the season.
+- Wheeler (0-1) takes the mound for the Phillies to make his third start this season.

-- His most recent appearance was on Wednesday against the New York Yankees, when the righty went six innings, surrendering three earned runs while giving up seven hits.
+- His last appearance was on Friday against the Cincinnati Reds, when the right-hander threw 5 1/3 innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.